Skip to content

 5. Click Create — the key file downloads automatically

-Step 4: Enable APIs
+Step 4: enable APIs

 1. Go to APIs & Services > Library